-During FastBack BMR restore, the target disk is not displayed, so the restore cannot proceed further.
+During a FastBack BMR restore, the target disk is not displayed, so the restore cannot proceed.

 During a FastBack BMR restore, a source snapshot is selected.
 When you attempt to select a destination disk, no destination disk is displayed.

 The BMR CD does not contain the storage driver for the target machine.

 1. Download the "devcon" utility from Microsoft and put the utility onto a USB drive.

 2. Run the following command from the BMR command prompt: